-1.3.2 By 2024, create sustained, multi-year funding opportunities that allow for long-term, flexible investments for environmental justice communities and California Native American tribes.
-By 2023, assess OPC's dedicated bond funds and other funding sources to redefine priorities and redistribute resources to ensure equitable budget and dedicated funds are allocated for EJ communities and California Native American tribes.
-By 2024, develop multi-sector partnerships among various stakeholder groups, such as non-profit, private, and public organizations, to secure funding investments for EJ communities and California Native American tribes.
-1.3.3 Fund inland projects both within and led by environmental justice communities and tribes with a land-to-sea connection that improve coastal watershed and public health.
-1.3.4 Fund community-science programs and projects both with and led by environmental justice communities and California Native American tribes.
-1.3.5 Fund education and outreach efforts that directly benefit environmental justice communities and California Native American tribes.
-Ocean, coast, and watershed education and outreach.
-Explore collaborations with state agencies such as State Coastal Conservancy and Coastal Commission on coastal storytelling and histories funding opportunities.
-Encourage grantees to engage and develop partnerships with schools, school districts, students, youth groups, community and cultural centers, and families.
-1.3.6 Through OPC-funded projects and programs, identify opportunities that optimize local economic benefits for community members through workforce development, youth training and other community capacity-building structures.
-1.3.7 By 2023, create a pilot small grants program with six community-based organizations across coastal regions to benefit small and short-term projects that create positive impact in California's environmental justice and tribal communities.
+- 1.3.1.
+By 2023, measure the amount of OPC grant funding allocated for projects and programs that directly benefit environmental justice communities and California Native American tribes to establish OPC's baseline funding. - 1.3.2.
+By the end of 2024, create sustained, multi-year funding opportunities that allow for long-term, flexible investments for environmental justice communities and California Native American tribes. - By 2024, assess OPC's dedicated bond funds and other funding sources to redefine priorities and redistribute resources to ensure equitable budget and dedicated funds are allocated for EJ communities and California Native American tribes.

+- By 2025, develop multi-sector partnerships among various stakeholder groups, such as non-profit, private, and public organizations, to secure funding investments for EJ communities and California Native American tribes. - 1.3.3.
+Fund inland projects both within and led by environmental justice communities and California Native American tribes that improve coastal watersheds and public health. - 1.3.4.
+Fund community-science programs and projects both with and led by environmental justice communities and California Native American tribes. - 1.3.5.
+Fund education and outreach efforts that directly benefit environmental justice communities and California Native American tribes. - Support ocean, coast, and watershed education and outreach. - Explore collaborations with state agencies with existing grant programs, such as State Coastal Conservancy and Coastal Commission. - Encourage grantees to engage and develop partnerships with schools, school districts, students, youth groups, community and cultural centers, and families. - 1.3.6.
+Through OPC-funded projects and programs, identify opportunities that optimize local economic benefits for community members through workforce development, youth training and other community capacity-building structures. - 1.3.7.
+By 2023, create a pilot small grants program in partnership with community-based organizations to benefit small and short-term projects across coastal regions that create positive impacts in California's environmental justice and tribal communities.

-1.4 By 2023, incorporate community engagement into every project funding opportunity at OPC to ensure OPC projects and actions are informed by community needs.
-Strate egies: 1.4.1 To develop a baseline on community engagement, assess current and past OPC projects since adoption of OPC's Strategic Plan to Protection California's Coast and Ocean 2020-2025.
-1.4.2 Continue to require OPC projects to identify, budget for, and include community engagement opportunities, when appropriate, and be informed by local community needs, such as by tribes, community-based organizations, or impacted individuals.
-This could include community-based science work, community workshops, advising on communication of or dissemination of research findings, providing expertise on local context, project location or design, and more.
-1.4.3 For each approved-funding opportunity, continue to require OPC staff to engage in at least one site visit with community engagement partners.
-As time allows, OPC staff will engage with projects through newsletters, community events, and more, as determined by community engagement partners.
-1.4.5 Require equitable engagement and collaboration between OPC-funded entities and community partners. • Embed a commitment to equity and environmental justice, including principles for meaningful engagement, as part of all OPC funding opportunities and ensure accountability.
-1.5 Expand opportunities for environmental justice communities and California Native American tribes to access OPC funding by enhancing grant processes.
-Strategies: 1.5.1 Review application evaluation criteria and scoring approaches for current and ongoing OPC funding opportunities.
-Implement updates to prioritize and advance projects both within, led by, o otherwise informed by, environmental justice communities and
+1.4.
+By 2024, ensure OPC projects and actions are informed by community needs by incorporating community engagement into every OPC project and funding opportunity, as appropriate.

+- 1.4.1.
+To develop a baseline on community engagement, assess current and past OPC projects since adoption of OPC's Strategic Plan to Protect California's Coast and Ocean 2020-2025.8 - 1.4.2.
+Continue to require OPC projects to identify, budget for, and include community engagement opportunities, when appropriate, and be informed by local community needs, such as by tribes, community-based organizations, or impacted individuals.
+This could include community-based science work, community workshops, advising on communication of or dissemination of research findings, providing expertise on local context, project location or design, and more. - 1.4.3.
+For each approved-funding opportunity, continue to require OPC staff to engage in at least one site visit with community engagement partners.
+As time allows, OPC staff will engage with projects through newsletters, community events, and more, as determined by community engagement partners. - 1.4.4.
+Require equitable engagement and collaboration between OPC-funded entities and community partners.